Surrogate Representation Inference for Text and Image Annotations: The Proposed Methodology with Perfect Annotations

-for all $i = 1, \cdots, N$. \end{assumption} This assumption is often made implicitly in the literature (e.g., \citealt{fong_machine_2021, angelopoulos2023prediction, egami_neulips_2023, egami2024using}).
+\begin{assumption}[Perfect Annotations] The human annotations $\tilde L_i$ always captures the concept of interest $L_i$ so that $\tilde L_i = L_i$ for all $i = 1, \cdots, n$. \end{assumption} This assumption is often made implicitly in the literature (e.g., \citealt{fong_machine_2021, angelopoulos2023prediction, egami_neulips_2023, egami2024using}).
 Note that this assumption is very restrictive as it does not allow any single mistake by human coders.
 I relax this assumption in Section \ref{sec:proximal}.

-Figure \ref{diagram_assumption} graphically illustrate the setup in this section.
+Figure \ref{diagram_assumption} graphically illustrates the setup in this section.
 In the graph, an arrow with double red line represents a deterministic relationship, while an arrow with a single black line indicates a possibly stochastic relationship.
 The set of assumptions indicates that the human coding $\tilde L_i$ is a deterministic function of texts, which yields the conditional independence $T_i \ \indep \ \tilde L_i \mid \bY_i, \ \bZ_i$.
 In practice, this assumption is obtained by design as well, since researchers only need to make sure that human coders are blind to structured variables.
 Under this setup, coders may still infer the information of structured variables (e.g., the party affiliation of a speaker), but such inference must rely solely on the text they observe.

 Next, human annotations are assumed to be applied to a random subset of texts, which is also a standard assumption in the literature (e.g., \citealt{fong_machine_2021, egami_neulips_2023, egami2024using}).
 This means that researchers should avoid the arbitrary selection of texts for annotations, such as coding only short or obvious ones.